 1. Complete blood count (CBC): Isolated thrombocytopenia, increased mean platelet volume (MPV), increased numbers of young platelets.

 2. Bone marrow aspiration or biopsy might be considered in patients aged >60 years to exclude myelodysplastic syndrome, as well as in patients with treatment resistance who are planned for splenectomy or patients with relapse after splenectomy.
 Bone marrow examination is not generally useful in patients with suspected ITP.

 3. Other studies: Tests for HIV, hepatitis C virus, Helicobacter pylori, parvovirus B19, Epstein-Barr virus, and cytomegalovirus infections; antinuclear antibodies (to exclude systemic lupus erythematosus); pregnancy test.
 Immunologic testing (detection of antiplatelet antibodies) is of no value in the diagnosis of ITP.

-Other causes of thrombocytopenia: see Disorders of Platelets.
+Other causes of thrombocytopenia: see Platelet Disorders.